Cedric-Delanchy/data-analysis-portfolio/README.md

 - N8N
 </details>

-But above that, I made sure to learn the necessary skills that will allow me to
+But above that, I made sure to have the inherent skills so I can switch to new tools I'm not familiar with easily.

 ---